vojale/CBE544-2018.github.io/ASE/Adsorption/README.md

 2 x 2 surface of Ti<sub>2</sub>C
 </center>

-There are four possible adsorption sites on MXene surfaces that an adsorbate can bind to: the fcc, hcp, ontop, and bridge sites.
+There are four possible adsorption sites on a two-dimensional MXene surface that an adsorbate can bind to: the fcc, hcp, ontop, and bridge sites.
 These are illustrated below:

 <center><img src="overhead.png" alt="window" style="width: 400px;"/><br>
 2 x 2 surface of Ti<sub>2</sub>C